dtb012/FaceAndHandTracker/README.md

 # Parkinson Face & Hand Tracker

-A real-time 3D landmark tracking dashboard built with HTML, CSS, and JavaScript using the MediaPipe Holistic framework.
-Designed to analyze and study Parkinson's disease micro-movements, this application maps high-fidelity facial tracking points and dual independent hand tracking streams using a standard webcam with zero extra hardware required.
+A website that tracks your face and hands in 3D using your webcam.
+It is built with HTML, CSS, and JavaScript using MediaPipe.
+It is designed to help study the small hand and face movements caused by Parkinson's disease.
+You do not need any special equipment to use it.

 ## Live Demo
-Try the dashboard directly in your browser:
+Try it directly in your browser:
 **https://christopherjun979-source.github.io/ParkinsonHandTrack/**

-## Key Features
+## Features

-* **Mirrored Real-Time Tracking Canvas:** Features a seamless, non-overlapping camera display automatically mirrored (`scaleX(-1)`) to offer an intuitive, natural reflection behavior for patients during tracking sessions.
+* **Mirrored Video Box:** The camera view acts like a normal mirror, making it natural and easy to use.
+The video box sits neatly in the center without blocking any data.
-* **Granular Visibility Control Panel:** An integrated configuration dashboard allowing users to toggle individual anatomical segments on or off.
-Disabling a segment immediately halts canvas rendering and hides its respective text data box to maximize vertical screen real estate.
+* **On/Off Switches (Control Panel):** You can use the checkboxes at the top to turn tracking on or off for specific parts of the face or individual fingers.
+Turning a part off instantly hides its data box to keep the screen clean.
-* **Dual Independent Hand Pipelines (Stream Panels A & B):** Tracks up to two hands simultaneously, processing spatial X, Y, and Z coordinates across 21 independent joint locations per hand.
-The tracker features independent visibility controls for each stream and color-coded anatomical structures:
+* **Two Hand Tracking (Panels A & B):** Tracks both hands at the same time.
+It measures the X, Y, and Z positions for 21 points on each hand.
+Each finger has its own color:
-  * **Wrist Base:** Highlighted in red
+  * **Wrist Base:** Red
-  * **Thumb:** Highlighted in orange
+  * **Thumb:** Orange
-  * **Index Finger:** Highlighted in yellow
+  * **Index Finger:** Yellow
-  * **Middle Finger:** Highlighted in green
+  * **Middle Finger:** Green
-  * **Ring Finger:** Highlighted in blue
+  * **Ring Finger:** Blue
-  * **Pinky Finger:** Highlighted in purple
+  * **Pinky Finger:** Purple
-* **Targeted Facial Telemetry:** Monitors vital spatial landmarks for facial tremor and motor asymmetry observation:
+* **Face Tracking:** Tracks important parts of the face to watch for movements or shaking:
-  * **Left Eye (Top/Bottom points):** Highlighted in cyan
+  * **Left Eye:** Cyan
-  * **Right Eye (Top/Bottom points):** Highlighted in purple
+  * **Right Eye:** Purple
-  * **Lips Boundary (Top/Bottom/Left/Right points):** Highlighted in red
+  * **Lips:** Red
-* **Performance Diagnostic Overlay:** Features an integrated, live frames-per-second (FPS) counter to monitor processing efficiency and camera stream stability in real time.
+* **FPS Counter:** A live speed tracker shows how many frames per second (FPS) the website is processing to make sure the video is smooth.

 ## How to Use

-1. Open the live demo link in any modern desktop web browser.
+1. Click the live demo link in your web browser.
-2. Grant camera access permissions when prompted by your browser.
+2. Click "Allow" when the browser asks to use your camera.
-3. Position your face and hands comfortably within the camera frame.
+3. Hold up your hands and face to the camera to see the tracking numbers update live.
-4. Use the top configuration rows to selectively hide or show telemetry data fields based on your analysis needs.
+4. Use the checkboxes at the top to hide or show any data you want.

 ---
-*Note: This project is an active work-in-progress designed for research and educational visualization, and it is continuously updated.*
+*Note: This project is a work-in-progress and is updated often.*